symfony-x/.github/profile/README.md

     # or
     composer require symfony-x/api

-Add features:
+Add bounded features:

     composer require symfony-x/user

+From there, structure should be created through Symfony-X Maker commands rather than freeform scaffolding.

 ---

 ## Repository Structure

-Symfony-X is organized into strict repository tiers:
+Symfony-X repositories are organized into distinct classes:

-### Core (Foundation & Tooling)
+### Core
 - `skeleton`
 - `recipes`
 - `maker`
 - `dev-tools`

-### Identity (Application Nature)
+### Identity
 - `ui`
 - `api`
 - `mcp`

-### Features (Composable Modules)
+### Features
 - `user`
 - `dashboard`
 - `admin`
 - `user-oauth`
 - `oauth-server`

-### Product (Control Plane)
+### Product
 - `buffer`

+This structure is intentional.
+Different repository classes have different responsibilities and governance requirements.

 ---

-## Governance
+## Governance Documents

-Symfony-X enforces strict policies:

-- core repositories are **collaborator-controlled**
-- architecture changes require **review and alignment**
-- packages must declare **explicit dependencies**
-- deterministic generation replaces freeform scaffolding

-See:
+The `.github` repository is the source of truth for the system.

+Key documents include:

+- `ARCHITECTURE.md`
+- `CONSTRAINTS.md`
+- `TERMINOLOGY.md`
+- `PACKAGE_GUIDELINES.md`
+- `MAKER_CONTRACT.md`
+- `COMMAND_MAP.md`
+- `GENERATION_PIPELINE.md`
+- `BUFFER_ARCHITECTURE.md`
+- `ARCHITECTURE_ENFORCEMENT.md`
-- `.github/REPOSITORY_TAXONOMY.md`
+- `REPOSITORY_TAXONOMY.md`
-- `.github/ARCHITECTURE.md`
+- `READ_ORDER.md`

+These documents define how Symfony-X is designed, generated, validated, and governed.

 ---

 ## Contribution Model

-We prioritize:
+Symfony-X prioritizes:

-- architectural integrity over speed
+- correctness over speed
+- explicitness over convention
-- clarity over flexibility
+- determinism over ambiguity
-- deterministic systems over convention drift
+- systems over improvisation

-Most repositories:
-- do not accept anonymous PRs
-- require structured review
-- must align with taxonomy and architecture
+Contributions are expected to align with the architecture and constraints of the ecosystem.

-Start with discussions before proposing changes.
+Structural changes should not bypass:

+- package ownership rules
+- Makers
+- validation
+- repository governance

 ---

-## Roadmap

-- stabilize core contracts (`skeleton`, `recipes`, `maker`, `dev-tools`)
-- finalize identity layer (`ui`, `api`, `mcp`)
-- expand feature modules
-- develop Buffer as control-plane
-- enable AI-native development workflows

----

 ## Guiding Principle

-> Symfony-X is a **constrained system for building unconstrained applications**.
+> Symfony-X constrains structure so applications can remain flexible.

-You control what gets installed.
+You choose what gets installed.
-Symfony-X controls how it fits together.
+Symfony-X governs how it fits together.